Garhshankar

 Garhshankar is a city in Hoshiarpur district in the state of Punjab, India.

 History

-It was founded by Doad Rajput king named Shankar Sahai in 1000 AD.
+Garshankar was founded by Doad Rajput king named Shankar Sahai at around 1000 AD, later his -kila- was destroyed by western conquerors.
 Garhshankar was converted as a Tehsil in the year of 1844 by the British administration.
+Before the Partition of British India in 1947, Garhshankar had a significant population of Muslim Ghorewaha Rajputs.
+More information is available in census and 1904 Hoshiarpur report.

 Politics

 Jai Krishan Singh Rouri, (AAP) is the second term MLA from Garhshankar Assembly Constituency, elected in 2022 Punjab Assembly Elections.
 He was first elected as MLA in 2017 Punjab Assembly Elections.

 Demographics

-As per 2011 census, Garhshankar had a population of 16,955.
+As per 2011 Census, Garhshankar had a population of 16,955.
 Males constitute 52% of the population and females 48%.
 Garhshankar has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 70%.

 Railways

 Garhshankar Railway Station, Satnaur Badesron Railway Station are the very nearby railway stations to Garhshankar.